vinlin24/cs143-notebooks/08 Normal Forms and Intro to Transactions.md

 >
 > A **transaction** either completes or leaves no trace.

 Ideally, the volunteer should have been able to add 10 to every score "in one fell swoop".
-If a cat comes along and messes it up (a stand-in for just some other user writing to the data), it's separate from what the volunteer's effects (no longer any +10's *interleaved* with other writes).
+If a cat comes along and messes it up (a stand-in for just some other user writing to the data), it's separate from the volunteer's effects (no longer any +10's *interleaved* with other writes).

 **ASIDE:** You may recall this term from courses like CS 111 (Operating Systems).
-In fact, interleaving writes due to process/thread preemption is the textbook example for motivating atomicity.
+In fact, interleaving writes due to thread scheduling is the textbook example for motivating atomicity.
 A statement like `x += 10` is actually the combination of a read, addition, and write; if execution is interrupted during that sequence and `x` is updated by someone else, `x` may be overwritten with the incorrect value when control returns.

-<sub><sup></sub></sub>
+<sub><sup>Also yes, those quiz scores were fake.</sup></sub>

 ### Consistency/Exercise 2: Playing Favorites!

 For the next exercise, Professor was feeling a bit more evil.
 The volunteer was asked to take 10 points from someone and give 10 points to someone else, and repeat that process however many times they wanted.

-No matter what the volunteer does, notice there's some property always holds true: the *sum* of total points is still the same.
+No matter what the volunteer does, notice there's some property that always holds true: the *sum* of total points is still the same.
 That is, this scenario is a [zero-sum game](https://en.wikipedia.org/wiki/Zero-sum_game).
 A property of the data that must always hold is called an **invariant**.

 The volunteer dutifully subtracts 10 and adds 10, subtracts 10 and adds 10, etc. But now Remy's cat returns and "accidentally" revokes editor access again!
-Consider the scenario where the volunteer just took points away but wasn't able to get to giving those points to someone else.
+Consider the scenario where the volunteer just took points away but didn't yet give those points to someone else.
 Now the sum of points in the table has decreased by 10!
 The invariant was *violated*.

 The broader concept of enforcing *invariants* is known as: